 Appropriately Uses Anti-Anxiety Medication

-This is the percent of residents given antianxiety medications.
-These drugs are typically prescribed to patients experiencing depression or anxiety.
+This is the percentage of patients given antianxiety medications.
+These drugs are typically given to residents suffering from depression or anxiety.

 Managing Depression Among Residents

-This is a measure of the percentage of long-term stay residents exhibiting symptoms of depression.
-Some experts believe this is a measure of resident quality of life.
+This metric measures the percent of long-term stay patients who are showing depressive symptoms.
+Some experts would argue that this is a measure of resident quality of care.

 Appropriate Vaccine Usage

-This indicates the percent of patients who received the pneumonia and flu vaccines.
+This tells you the percent of patients who were given the pneumonia and flu vaccines.
 High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy